-The Peabody Museum was founded in 1866 by George Peabody and is one of the oldest museums in the world devoted to anthropology.
-The Museum has one of the most comprehensive collections of North American archaeology and ethnology in the world.
+The Peabody Museum was founded in 1866 and is one of the oldest museums in the world devoted to anthropology, the study of ancient and contemporary peoples and cultures.
+With 1.2 million objects, the Museum has one of the most important archaeological and ethnological—the study of human culture—collections in the world.

 Early Contributions to the New Field of Anthropology

 In the early days of anthropology—before it was even called anthropology—the museum focused on early human origins.
 As the field grew, the museum became an influential leader in professionalizing the field and training anthropologists in archaeological excavation techniques, collections development, and the art of learning from close examination of objects—training that continues to this day.